michaelpq/michaelpq.github.io/_posts/2014-05-22-postgres-9-4-feature-highlight-logical-replication-protocol.markdown

 - start
 - slot
 ---
-When developping a logical change receiver with the new [logical decoding] (http://www.postgresql.org/docs/devel/static/logicaldecoding.html) facility of Postgres 9.4, there are a couple of new commands and a certain libpq protocol to be aware of before beginning any development for a logical
+When developing a logical change receiver with the new [logical decoding] (http://www.postgresql.org/docs/devel/static/logicaldecoding.html) facility of Postgres 9.4, there are a couple of new commands and a certain libpq protocol to be aware of before beginning any development for a logical